Soccer-Southampton players, coaches agree to defer salaries

-Southampton's first-team players and coaching staff have agreed to defer part of their salaries for April, May, and June as the shutdown because of the coronavirus pandemic continues.
+Southampton have become the first Premier League club to announce that their players and coaching staff will defer part of their salaries as the shutdown because of the coronavirus pandemic continues.

-In a statement on Thursday the Premier League club also said it would not be using the government's job retention scheme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)